strongloop/strongloop.com2/_posts/2018-08-29-august-milestone.md

   - LoopBack
 ---

-As the last full month of summer, August, comes to an end so does our [August milestone](https://github.com/strongloop/loopback-next/issues/1581).
-August was a busy month where the general focus was on addressing feedback from early adopters of LoopBack 4 and features considered essential for General Availability (GA) later this year.
+As August, the last full month of summer, comes to an end so does our [August milestone](https://github.com/strongloop/loopback-next/issues/1581).
+This was a busy month in which the general focus was on addressing feedback from early adopters of LoopBack 4 and features considered essential for General Availability (GA) later this year.
 There were also two security advisories (with fixes) issued for LoopBack 2/3 in August.
-Lastly, end of August means back to school -- meaning we need to bid farewell to [Kyu Shim (@shimks on GitHub)](https://github.com/shimks) LoopBack maintainer.
-It's not all farewells as we welcome [Mario Estrada (@marioestradarosa on GitHub)](https://github.com/marioestradarosa) as a LoopBack 4 maintainer.
+Lastly, end of August means back to school - meaning we need to bid farewell to LoopBack maintainer [Kyu Shim (@shimks on GitHub)](https://github.com/shimks).
+It's not all farewells, though - we're happy to welcome [Mario Estrada (@marioestradarosa on GitHub)](https://github.com/marioestradarosa) as a LoopBack 4 maintainer.

 Continue reading to learn more about our accomplishments and the growing community of LoopBack 4.